MDCservice/EsPiFF/README.md

 This is the current progress.
 We managed, to bring all the functionality on the board.
 We selected a 6 layer PCB, for best signal integrity.

+The ESP32 can communicate with the RP2040 via SPI, where the ESP32 is the SPI master.
+Depend on the requirements, the communication protocol can be implemented application specific, with ether the Espressif IDF or Arduino IDE.
+Or an existing SPI driver from, for example NuttX, could be used on the ESP side, and the RP2040 emulating for example an SD card or a SPI Flash.

+One more option is to run [Firmata](https://github.com/firmata/ConfigurableFirmata) on the RP2040.
+This is a popular way for Arduino developers, to remote control and Arduino/RP2040 from a host computer, here the ESP32.
+For now, Firmata only supports UART communication, whats is also possible on the EsPiFF.

+Because all pins on both the ESP32 and the RP2040 are used already, there are no decidated interupt pins between ESP32 and RP2040.
+The software should implement software interupts, when i.e. the receiving buffer reaches a certain level.

 ![The Version 3](/images/espiff_v3.1.jpg)